A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 The real questions.

-Yes.
-After. the blood test tells you a kid was exposed.
-It does not tell you to what, where, or how.
-It does not stop the next dose.
-It tells you the work is overdue.
-The Fluoro-Spec test is the work that should have happened before the blood draw was the trigger.
+Yes, but only after the fact.
+The blood test tells you a kid was exposed.
+It does not tell you to what, where, or how, and it does not stop the next dose.
+All it really tells you is that the work is overdue.
+The Fluoro-Spec test is that work, done before a blood draw is the thing that flags it.

-Water lead is a separate vector.
-It needs a separate tool.
+Water lead is a separate vector, and it needs a separate tool.
 Service-line replacement and a filter certified for lead are the answer there.
-Fluoro-Spec is for surface lead in paint, dust, glaze, decorations, and pigment.
-Those are the biggest vectors for kids under six.
+Fluoro-Spec is for surface lead in paint, dust, glaze, decorations, and pigment, which are the biggest vectors for kids under six.
 The water page covers the rest.

 Call 631-461-1838.
 Do not buy a kit first.
 An elevated reading is a different conversation.
 Your pediatrician, your county lead program, and the case manager assigned to your house are the people doing that work.
 Fluoro-Spec can help find the source faster once you are in that conversation, but the call comes first.